 - Bit 10: Limit_Condition This bit is set if an End Limit Switch is reached during a move.
 This bit will be reset when the Limit Switch changes from its active to inactive state, or when a Reset Errors Command is issued. - Bit 9: Invalid_Jog_Change Set during a Jog Move if parameters are changed to invalid values.
-Parameters that can be changed during a Jog Move are Programmed Speed, Acceleration, and Deceleration. - Bit 8: Reserved Will always equal zero. - Bit 7: Driver_Fault If the driver section of the SMD23E2 or SMD24E2 is enabled, this bit will be a "1" during a Overtemperature Fault.
+Parameters that can be changed during a Jog Move are Programmed Speed, Acceleration, and Deceleration.
+Issuing a Reset Errors command will not reset this bit.
+This bit will reset when valid jog data is sent from the host controller. - Bit 8: Reserved Will always equal zero. - Bit 7: Driver_Fault If the driver section of the SMD23E2 or SMD24E2 is enabled, this bit will be a "1" during a Overtemperature Fault.
 Even though the driver is enabled, it will not supply current to the motor until the motor's temperature decreases to a safe value.
 At this point the fault will clear itself. - Bit 6: Connection_Was_Lost If the physical network connection is lost at any time, this bit will be set when the connection is re-established.
 The Input_Error bit will also be set.
 Note that this bit is not set if the communication loss is on the protocol level, not the physical level. - Bit 5: Reserved Will always equal zero. - Bit 4: Temperature_Above_90°C This bit is set to "1" when the processor internal temperature exceeds 90°C. At this point, the heatsink temperature is typically near 83°C. If this bit trips often and you want to lower the operating temperature of the unit, consider changing how the device is mounted, or installing a fan to force additional airflow over the device. - Bit 3: Reserved Will always equal zero. - Bit 2: Reserved Will always equal zero. - Bit 1: IN2_Active "1" when Input 2 is in its active state.
-The active state of the input is programmed as explained in the Configuration Word 1 Format section starting on page 65. - Bit 0: IN1_Active "1" when Input 1 is in its active state.
+The active state of the input is programmed as explained in the Configuration Word 1 Format section starting on page 65. - Bit 0: IN1_Active - "1" when Input 1 is in its active state.
 The active state of the input is programmed as explained in the Configuration Word 1 Format section starting on page 65.